 - We make our research fully reproducible!

 Dr. Benjamin Haibe-Kains is a Senior Scientist at the Princess Margaret Cancer Centre (PM), University Health Network, and Associate Professor in the Medical Biophysics department of the University of Toronto.
 Dr. Haibe-Kains earned his PhD in Bioinformatics at the Université Libre de Bruxelles (Belgium).
 Supported by a Fulbright Award, he did his postdoctoral fellowship at the Dana-Farber Cancer Institute and Harvard School of Public Health (USA).
-He started his own laboratory at the Institut de Recherches Cliniques de Montréal (Canada) and moved to PM in November 2013.
 Dr. Haibe-Kains’ research focuses on the integration of high-throughput data from various sources to simultaneously analyze multiple facets of carcinogenesis.
-In particular, Dr. Haibe-Kains and his team are analyzing radiological and (pharmaco)genomic datasets to develop new prognostic and predictive models and to discover new therapeutic strategies with the aim to significantly improve disease management.
-Dr. Haibe-Kains' main scientific contributions include several prognostic gene signatures in breast cancer, subtype classification models for ovarian and breast cancers, genomic predictors of drug response in cancer cell lines, and radiomic prognostic models in head-and-neck cancers.
+Dr. Haibe-Kains’ team is analyzing large-scale radiological and (pharmaco)genomic datasets to develop new prognostic and predictive models to improve cancer care.

 Predictors of drug response based on pharmacogenomic data.
 My laboratory is focusing on developing robust genomic predictors of drug response from pharmacogenomic data.
 The Cancer Genome Project (CGP) and the Cancer Cell Line Encycolpedia (CCLE) studies recently published drug sensitivity data on large panel of genomically-characterized cancer cell lines with the aim of unraveling new associations between genomic features of these cell lines and their response to drugs.
 We used CGP data to train genomic predictors of response to 15 drugs screened in both studies, and showed that half of these models could not be validated on CCLE (J Am Med Inform Assoc 2013).
 We then investigated the consistency between these two large pharmacogenomic studies as potential cause of failure for most of our predictors and discovered that, although gene expression data were highly concordant, the drugs sensitivity data were highly inconsistent across studies (Nature 2013; Cancer Res 2014).
 We are now developing new analysis pipelines to increase robustness of drug phenotypic measurements to build more robust genomic predictors of drug response.